 In late 1997 I had the good fortune to attend a sports psychology seminar conducted by Jeff Janssen, who, at the time, was the sports psychologist for The University of Arizona in Tucson, Arizona.

-What Jeff presented that day had a profound effect on the amount of time I spent on this aspect of the game, from that day forward.
+What Jeff presented that day had a profound effect on the amount of time I spent with this aspect of the game, from that day forward.

 Among his opening statements was the above listed question on the importance of baseball's mental game.
 Everyone in attendance set it at 85% and above.